anacidre/AngularWorkshop/Step 4: Data Binding.md

 Let's add a button to our coffee-menu component, the idea is that when the user clicks on that button the price of that coffee is updated to 0.00.

 To do that, we'll add a button in our mat-grid-tile and we will specify the target when the button is clicked.
+We also need to add an index to our ngFor:

 ```
 <div class="coffee-menu">